Gan-Tu/CarND-Model-Predictive-Controller/README.md

 - Yellow lines are reference trajectory.
 - Green lines are predicted/planned trajectory by the car

-## Get the Code

-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/car/mpc/p10-model-predictive-controller.zip)

 ## Project Setup

 This project involves the Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)